 From humble origins as DIY grindcore noise fiends (with songs called things like Regurgitation Of Giblets) to their current status as revered British metal veterans, Carcass have got little to prove at this point.
 Unfortunately, their back catalogue is not very big (which is what happens when you split up for 17 years), but what it lacks in size, it more than makes up for in quality.
-Here we rank all six Carcass full-length albums, from worst to best.
+Here we rank all seven Carcass full-length albums, from worst to best.
 And even the worst one is pretty good.

 6. Swansong (Earache, 1996)